magrathealabs/playbook/docs/2-projects.md

 One of our primary process goal is to make frequent, small releases of our working software.
 We do it through frequent communication and at least with weekly iterations on a product.

+## Setup

+Change is something ubiquitous in software development, and that’s why we believe that no software development process is perfect.
+We embrace change by being always aware of our current processes and seeking continuous improvement at every stage.

+We use [Kanban](https://en.wikipedia.org/wiki/Kanban_(development)) to help us develop and evolve our processes and STATIK (acronym for *Systems Thinking Approach to Introducing Kanban*) to guide our Kanban implementations and reviews.
+STATIK is an iterative 8-step process that can be summarized as:

+1. Understand what makes the service fit for purpose for the customer
+2. Understand sources of dissatisfaction
+3. Analyze demand
+4. Analyze capability
+5. Model workflow
+6. Discover classes of service
+7. Design kanban systems
+8. Socialize the design and negotiate implementation

+We always seek to exercise this with all our collaborators and customers, capturing multiple perspectives in order to achieve a solid  understanding of current issues, processes and roles.

 ## Planning

 > Plans are nothing; planning is everything